gleich/PersonalExpensesApp/README.md

 # Personal Expenses App

-📱 Personal Expenses app built with Flutter.
-My first real Flutter app.
+📱 Keep track of your expenses and progress to save money with the modern UI and UX driven Flutter App!